 One of our favorite parts of running Food Dolls is sharing our culture with you!
 In case you didn’t know, we are proudly Egyptian.
-Growing up eating our mom’s cooking has shaped how we enjoy and prepare food.
+Growing up eating our mom’s cooking has shaped how we enjoy and prepare food so we can’t help but share some of our favorite Egyptian recipes.

 We are so excited to share the best recipes we have created that represent our heritage.
 And we hope that you love sharing this special part of our lives with us as much as we love sharing it with you!